-We surely love Android, as the market share suggests and Google is really working hard to keep the Android momentum going but as with most things in life, we like having options.
-Along with that, there are a number of reasons why we need an Android alternative.
+We surely love Android, as the market share suggests and Google is really working hard to keep the Android momentum going.
+But as with most things in life, we should have options.
+There are a number of reasons why we need an Android alternative.
 Google has been criticized across the globe for not making Android really secure and reports have suggested that Android is most prone to malware and viruses.
-Until recently, Google wasn’t even transparent about the permissions in an Android app but with the Android 6.0 MarshMallow, it has updated its permissions page to match iOS’ security.

 Android and iOS have been competing against each other since what seems like an eternity now.
 Android and iOS both enjoy a great user-base and there’s nothing really to fight about.
 Google has the volumes, Apple has the profit.
-But at the end of the day, even iOS is an Android alternative and a great one at that.
+And while Apple will never share iOS with any other company, it is currently the biggest Android competitor on the market.

 Android and iOS borrow features from each other all the time and that’s one of the reasons why both the operating systems are so feature-rich.
-However, iOS brings its own unique interface and features on the table.
-It has a unified interface across all apps unlike Android, smooth animations, Apple-exclusive apps, regular updates, no bloatware and arguably better quality of third party apps.
-On iOS, you also get the full suite of Google apps whereas you won’t find any Apple apps on Android (barring the upcoming Apple Music app).
+This is a big benefit of competition.
+Despite their similarity, iOS brings its own unique interface and features on the table.
+It has a unified interface across all apps unlike Android, smooth animations, Apple-exclusive apps, regular updates, no bloatware and arguably better quality of third-party apps.
+On iOS, you also get the full suite of Google apps whereas you won’t find most of the Apple apps on Android.

-Overall, it all boils down to your choice of the ecosystem. iOS is not an alternative for everyone as such, considering the premium price Apple charges for its iPhones and iPads but if you want a mature mobile OS to match Android, then iOS is indeed your best bet.
+Overall, it all boils down to your choice of the ecosystem. iOS is not an alternative for everyone as such, considering the premium price Apple charges for its iPhones and iPads and it also doesn’t solve many of the Android problems that we discuss above.
+But if you want a mature mobile OS to match Android right now, then iOS is indeed your best bet.